aragon/app-legacy/docs/featureFlags.md

 ## Overriding Feature Flags

-To override a feature flag for the current environment, simply append the key and value of the feature flag to the URL as a query parameter and start using the Aragon App:
+To override a feature flag for the current environment, simply append the key and value of the feature flag to the URL as a query parameter and start using the cdDAO App:

 ```
 https://app.aragon.org?VITE_FEATURE_FLAG_DISCOVER_DAO=true